-All data used in the evidence base must be up to date: Existing data contained in strategic flood risk assessments and other assessments of future climate impacts form the foundation of a robust evidence base.
+- All data used in the evidence base must be up to date: Existing data contained in strategic flood risk assessments and other assessments of future climate impacts form the foundation of a robust evidence base.
 However, it is vital that these assessments are up to date and take into account changes such as the updated Environment Agency's 'flood risk assessments: climate change allowances',46 which might significantly change the level of identified risk and vulnerability of planned new development to flooding.
-Local authorities may also draw on catchment abstraction management strategies, water resource management plans,47 river basin management plans, water cycle studies and other vulnerability assessments to assess the risks from urban heat island effects, building overheating, and water availability.
-Local planning authorities may also have regard to the Climate Change Risk Assessment contained in the National Adaptation Programme.

-- Local planning authorities should consider using 'High++' scenarios when applying the UKCIP 09 projections: In applying the UKCIP 09 projections, local planning authorities should consider using the 'High++' scenarios for assessing vulnerability and when planning for resilience and adaptation options regarding sea level rise - especially for particularly vulnerable locations or sensitive development.
-For impacts not covered by this derived material, such as changes in temperature or extreme weather events, assessments can be informed directly by the latest set of UK Climate Projections48 and the latest UK Climate Change Risk Assessment,49 and also by strategic flood risk assessments, surface water management plans, and local climate impacts profiles.
-Assessments and maps of existing and potential components of ecological networks can also form part of the evidence base for climate change mitigation and adaptation. - An understanding of baseline carbon dioxide emissions is key for successful mitigation policy: The key evidence for successful mitigation policy relates to baseline carbon dioxide emissions and a good local understanding of trends.
-National data sets for carbon dioxide emissions are held by the Committee on Climate Change, and the Department for Business, Energy and Industrial Strategy (DBEIS) produces disaggregated figures for local authorities.50 Evidence on assessing policy options - for example on differing renewable energy options - can be obtained from DBEIS.51
+Local authorities may also draw on catchment abstraction management strategies, water resource management plans, river basin management plans, water cycle studies and other vulnerability assessments to assess the risks from urban heat island effects, building overheating, and water availability.
+Local planning authorities may also have regard to the Climate Change Risk Assessment contained in the National Adaptation Programme. - Local planning authorities should consider using 'High++' scenarios when applying the UKCIP 09 projections: In applying the UKCIP 09 projections, local planning authorities should consider using the 'High++' scenarios for assessing vulnerability and when planning for resilience and adaptation options regarding sea level rise - especially for particularly vulnerable locations or sensitive development.
+For impacts not covered by this derived material, such as changes in temperature or extreme weather events, assessments can be informed directly by the latest set of UK Climate Projections and the latest UK Climate Change Risk Assessment, and also by strategic flood risk assessments, surface water management plans, and local climate impacts profiles.
+Assessments and maps of existing and potential components of ecological networks can also form part of the evidence base for climate change mitigation and adaptation.
+The latest set of climate projections, UKCP18, were issued in November 2018.
+In applying the UKCP18 projections, local planning authorities should consider using the highest probabilistic projection scenarios.

-- The local community should be engaged in the planmaking process from the very start: Involving communities in plan-making from the earliest stage and giving them the information and support to enable them to engage effectively in decisionmaking can help in identifying locally based lowcarbon and resilience measures.
-Neighbourhood plans provide a particular opportunity to work with community and third-sector groups52 already blazing a trail in this area. - The supply and demand for renewable and lowcarbon energy must be mapped out for potential low-carbon communities: Understanding the potential for the supply of and demand for renewable and lowcarbon energy in a local area is an essential starting point in considering opportunities to move towards low-carbon communities.
-A range of methodologies available to quantify and map renewable energy resources in a particular area.
-The objective should be to identify sustainable energy resources by considering both potential and environmental restrictions.
-For example, for onshore wind this would mean considering where suitable wind speeds are attained and where there are environmental criteria such as constraints imposed by designated sites and species.
-Clearly identifying and mapping an area's sustainable resources helps to ensure that a strategic approach is taken, and enables effective community-led spatial planning.
-Sending clear signals to developers about where renewable energy would be most appropriate can accelerate deployment and avoid conflict.
-Both communities and energy
+- An understanding of baseline carbon dioxide emissions is key for successful mitigation policy: The key evidence for successful mitigation policy relates to baseline carbon dioxide emissions and a good local understanding of trends.
+National data sets for carbon dioxide emissions are held by the Committee on Climate Change, and the Department for Business, Energy and Industrial Strategy (DBEIS) produces disaggregated figures for local authorities.
+Evidence on assessing policy options - for example on differing renewable energy options - can be obtained from DBEIS. - The local community should be engaged in the planmaking process from the very start: Involving communities in plan-making from the earliest stage and giving them the information and support to enable them to engage effectively in decisionmaking can help in identifying locally based lowcarbon and resilience measures.
+Neighbourhood plans provide a particular opportunity to work with community and third-sector groups already blazing a trail in this area. - The supply and demand for renewable and lowcarbon energy must be mapped out for potential low-carbon communities: Understanding the potential for the supply of and demand for renewable and lowcarbon energy in a local area is an essential starting point in considering opportunities to move towards low-carbon communities.
+A range of methodologies are available to quantify and map renewable energy resources in a particular area.
+The objective should be to identify sustainable energy resources by considering both potential and environmental